robstoll/atrium/README.md

 Please [create a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) if you want to see a summary, meaning also successful assertions -- we happily add more functionality if it is of use for someone.

-Following another example which involves an assertion creator lambda and not only a simple `toBe` check.
+Following another example which involves an assertion creator lambda and not only a simple `toEqual` check.
 We are going to reuse the `myFun` from above:

 <ex-data-driven-2>